-- "And hallow My Sabbaths; and they shall be a sign between Me and you, that ye may know that I am the Lord your God."
+"And hallow My Sabbaths; and they shall be a sign between Me and you, that ye may know that I am the Lord your God."
 Eze.
+20: 20.

-20: 20. - 9.
-Of what besides a knowledge of God as Creator, is the Sabbath a sign? - "Verily My Sabbaths ye shall keep: for it is a sign between Me and you throughout your generations; that ye may know that I am the Lord that doth SANCTIFY you."
+9. Of what besides a knowledge of God as Creator, is the Sabbath a sign?

+"Verily My Sabbaths ye shall keep: for it is a sign between Me and you throughout your generations; that ye may know that I am the Lord that doth SANCTIFY you."
 Ex.
+31:13.

-31: 13. - Note.- The Sabbath is the great sign of God's creative power wherever and however manifested, whether in creation or redemption; for redemption is creation-re-creation.
+Note.- The Sabbath is the great sign of God's creative power wherever and however manifested, whether in creation or redemption; for redemption is creation-re-creation.
 It requires the same power to redeem that it does to create.
 "Create in me a clean heart."
 Ps.
 51:10.
 "For we are His workmanship, created in Christ Jesus unto good works."
 Eph.
 2:10.
-At each recurrence of the Sabbath, God designs that it shall call Him to mind as the One who created us, and whose grace and sanctifying power are working in us to fit us for His eternal kingdom. - 10.
-What scripture shows that a special scaling work is to take place just before the letting loose of the winds of destruction upon the earth? - "And after these things I saw four angels standing on the four corners of the earth, holding the four winds of the earth, that the wind should not blow on the earth, nor on the sea, nor on any tree.
+At each recurrence of the Sabbath, God designs that it shall call Him to mind as the One who created us, and whose grace and sanctifying power are working in us to fit us for His eternal kingdom.

+10. What scripture shows that a special sealing work is to take place just before the letting loose of the winds of destruction upon the earth?

+"And after these things I saw four angels standing on the four corners of the earth, holding the four winds of the earth, that the wind should not blow on the earth, nor on the sea, nor on any tree.
 And I saw another angel ascending from the east, having the seal of the living God: and he cried with a loud voice to the four angels, to whom it was given to hurt the earth and the sea, saying, Hurt not the earth, neither the sea, nor the trees, till we have sealed the servants of our God in their foreheads.
 And I heard the number of them which were sealed: and there were sealed an hundred and forty and four thousand of all the tribes of the children of Israel."
 Rev. 7:1-4.
 See Eze.
-9:1-6. - 11.
-Where did the apostle see this same company a little later, and what did they have in their foreheads? - "And I looked, and, lo, a Lamb stood on the mount Sion, and with Him an hundred forty and four thousand, having His Father's name written in their foreheads."
-Rev. 14:1. - Note.- The seal of God and the Father's name must refer to the same thing.
-The seal is the sign or stamp of perfection, and God's name stands for His character, which is perfection.
-And the Sabbath of God, kept as God ordained it to be kept, holy, and in holiness, is a sign of this same thing perfection of character.
-When this seal is finally placed upon God's people, it will be an evidence that His grace and His sanctifying power have done their work, and fitted them for heaven.
-In the world to come, all will keep the Sabbath, and will therefore have this seal or mark of sanctification, holiness, and perfection of character.
-Isa.
-66:22, 23.
+9:1-6.

+11. Where did the apostle see this same company a little later, and what did they have in their foreheads?

+"And I looked, and, lo, a Lamb stood on the mount Sion, and with Him an hundred forty and four thousand, having His Father's name written in their foreheads."
+Rev. 14: 1.

+Note.-The name of the Father is expressive of His character.
+When Moses asked to see the glory of God, the Lord passed by and proclaimed His name,-"The Lord, the Lord God, merciful and gracious, long-suffering, and abundant in goodness and truth."
+Ex.
+33: 18, 19; 34:6.
+Since the name of God is the expression of His character, and the law is the transcript of that character, it would be concluded that the name referred to in Revelation 14:1 is equivalent to the law of God.
+This is in harmony with the work of the new covenant, under which the law is written in the mind.
+Heb.
+8:10.
+Since the law is written in the mind, the seal of the law is there also.